How Much Does a Flat Roof Extension Cost?

 Overhang Flat Roof Extension

-An overhang flat roof extension is basically just as the name suggests – it features an overhang as part of the roof.
+An overhang flat roof extension features an overhang as part of the roof.
 This is beneficial if you're planning on having large windows and doors installed on your flat roof extension, as it can help stop rain from getting into open windows or doors.

 Pros